pingcap/talent-plan/tidb/mapreduce/README.md

 All data files will be generated in memory at runtime, which is implemented in `casegen.go`.

-Each test cases has different data distribution and you should take it into account.
+Each test cases has **different data distribution** and you should take it into account.

 ## Requirements and rating principles

-* (30%) Pass the unit test.
+* (30%) Pass all test cases.
 * (30%) Performs better than `urltop10_example`.
 * (20%) Profile your program with `pprof`, analyze the performance bottleneck (both the framework and your own code).
 * (10%) Have a good code style.